dimforge/rapier/python/README.md

 ### Install

 The testbed depends on `rapier3d`.
-Since it isn't on PyPI yet, build it first (step 1 above), then install the testbed with `--no-deps` so pip uses your local build instead of trying to fetch it.
+To run it against your local build, build the package first (step 1 above), then install the testbed with `--no-deps` so pip uses your local build instead of fetching the published one.
 Run this **from the repository root** (the `./python/...` path is relative to it, like the build steps above):